fatimahSheikho/fatimahSheikho.github.io/README.md

    <img url="Screen Shot 2019-09-07 at 8.31.47 PM.png" >

-Lastly, we suggested the top five stations in May and August also the preferable hours during weekend and weekdays.
+Lastly, we suggested the top five stations in May and August also the preferable hours during the weekend and weekdays.
 So far, the project was so challenging, yet, I enjoyed every minute working on it.
-I have learned how to use Pandas and Seaborn and apply them in my project.
+I have learned how to use Pandas and Seaborn and apply them to my project.